Skip to main content

 • Benchmarks are misleading: Public benchmarks (MMLU, HumanEval, etc.) measure general capability, not performance on your specific task.
 A model that scores highest on benchmarks might perform worst on your use case.

-• Pricing is opaque and volatile: AI vendors price by token, by request, by compute unit, or by outcome — making apples-to-apples comparison difficult.
-Prices change frequently, sometimes dramatically.
+• Pricing is opaque and volatile: AI vendors price by token, by request, by compute unit, or by outcome.
+Making apples-to-apples comparison difficult.
+Prices change frequently, sometimes by 50% or more overnight.

 • Quality varies by task: A vendor's model might be excellent at summarization but mediocre at code generation, or vice versa.
 There is no single "best" model for all use cases.